Skip to main content

 Gift Memberships

 “As our outreach and Broadbands grew and I completed my two terms on the Board, I recognized the need for stability in funding sources,” says Di, who has been a sustaining member for a decade.
 “Whether it’s $10 a month or $100 dollars a month, that ’sustainer’ donation helps to provide a known source of income stability for the organization.
-It’s a painless withdrawal from my bank account each month and certainly does not preclude me from making an additional donation over time for specific needs…or reducing the amount if my personal situation warrants it.” – Di Alison
+It’s a painless withdrawal from my bank account each month and certainly does not preclude me from making an additional donation over time for specific needs…or reducing the amount if my personal situation warrants it.” – Di Allison

 Cyndi has been making monthly gifts for seven years.
 She says that becoming a sustaining member was a great way to give without having to think about renewing every year.